You may wish to see an introductory page first.

 View of the interior of the fortress; to the left the apse of a church

-(left) Bell tower of Agia Panagia with the coat of arms of Grand Master d'Aubusson; (centre) window of the fortress (coats of arms of the Order and of Grand Master d'Aubusson); (right) a window in the fortress
+(left) Bell tower of Agia Panagia with the quartered coats of arms of Grand Master d'Aubusson and of the Order; (right) window of the fortress with the same coats of arms

 Pierre d'Aubusson was Grand Master of the Order for 27 years (1476-1503) and he placed his coat of arms on both the fortress and the main church located in the town below.
 With the capitulation of Rhodes in 1522 the Knights left Lindos and the fortress was occupied by a small Ottoman garrison.

 Lindos town: 1642 house of Fedra Moskoridis (left) and other views of the town

 Many of the

 houses date from the time of the Knights, who are

 occasionally as Crusaders.
 These mansions can be distinguished by their ornamental doorways and windows, with pointed arches and Gothic